 Know Before You Go

 For over a century, local musicians of all genres and traditions have been entertaining crowds in Portland parks every summer.
-Listen to diverse beats — like improvisational African jazz or Celtic folk-rock — and enjoy a bite from local food vendors like Po’Shines Café De La Soul and Pip’s Original Doughnuts as you jam out with other community members.
+Listen to diverse beats — like improvisational African jazz or Celtic folk-rock — and enjoy a bite from local food vendors like Pip’s Original Doughnuts as you jam out with other community members.
 Throughout the summer, dozens of concerts attract tens of thousands of concertgoers, so be sure to arrive early and bring a comfy seat of your choice.
-Check their website for more information.
+Check the Summer Free for All website for more information.

 Washington Park Summer Festival